 Email phishing attempts are increasing while, at the same time, their methods are getting harder to detect.
-Here are a few tips on how to look out for phishing emails.
+Ensure the accuracy of your email list with email validation tool available at ZeroBounce Here are few more tips on how to look out for phishing emails.

 Quick check that the Display Name matches the Email Address.
 The name displayed in email is not authenticated and can be any name the sender wishes.
 Make sure the email address matches what you expect by hovering over the name and click “Open Contact Card” (Outlook 365) or click “Show Details” (Gmail)